gonzalezbrittany/Happiness_Project/README.md

 **Description of how data was split into training and testing sets**
- * Default parameters were used to split the data into training and testing sets
+ * Multiple Regression and Random Forest: Default parameters were used to split the data into training and testing sets

 **Explanation of model choice, including limitations and benefits**